top of page

 Animation Technical Execution

-To create a smoother animation, I split the movement across different M&M’s.
+To create a smoother animation, Hailey split the movement across different M&M’s.
 The first M&M was animated using vertical (Y-axis) movement, entering and exiting the scene to create a natural flow.
 The second M&M is animated to spin through the scene along a smooth spline path, creating a more seamless motion.
 Both animations are controlled using display tags, allowing each M&M to be turned on or off as needed.

 Animation Pass